adur1990/Pass-for-macOS/.github/CONTRIBUTING.md

 ## Reporting Bugs

-This section guides you through submitting a bug report for Passafari.
+This section guides you through submitting a bug report for Pass for macOS.
 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).